Dot gov

 Madison, WI 53701-2659

 If you’re approved, you’ll get an approval letter.
-If you’re applying for ADAP, we’ll also let your pharmacy know.
-This is the pharmacy that will give you your approved medicines.
-The pharmacy will bill the program.
+We’ll also let your pharmacy know.
+This is the pharmacy that will give you your approved medicines, and bill the program.

-If you’re living with HIV, there are many things you can do to keep healthy and protect others.
+If you’re living with HIV, there are many things you can do to stay healthy and protect others.

 Some include: